 You will only drink a mixture of water, lemon, apple cider vinegar and a tiny amount of maple syrup on an hourly basis.
 Just a sip every hour.
 You can drink plain water in between your sips of your cocktail, but your only food during the fast is your lemon/ACV/maple syrup drink every hour.
 Just a few sips should be enough.

-You probably want to just mix everything in a large container, like a liter or a liter and a half.
-Put the juice of a half lemon in purified water or spring water, add about 1-2 Tablespoons of apple cider vinegar and about a half teaspoon of pure maple syrup, not artificial maple syrup.
+You probably want to just mix everything in a large, liter and a half container.
+That's the amount you would drink over a whole day.
+Put the juice of a half lemon in purified water or spring water, add about 1-2 Tablespoons of apple cider vinegar and about a half teaspoon (or less) of pure maple syrup, not artificial maple syrup.
 Carry it wherever you go.
-Every hour you will take a sip or a few sips.
+Every half hour, or every hour you will take a sip or a few sips.
+You are using a lot less than a half cup each time you take a sip or two.
+Do this for 3 days.
 Monitor, monitor, monitor.
+After the 3 days, if your blood sugar levels look substantially better, you can move on to a low carbohydrate diet: cutting-out the foods I mentioned above, and avoiding bread, potatoes, pasta or rice.

 You might get a really tired feeling, that's OK, just get the rest you need.
 You might feel an extreme desire to eat something sweet.
 That's the sugar cravings that were created by eating sugar in the first place.
 Stay on course.